hayhan/loganalyzer/README.md

 Then we can train, validate and predict using Loglizer console commands as following:

-Console command "*\$ analyzer loglizer*" shows the help info. "*\$ analyzer loglizer show*" displays the supported models. "*\$ analyzer loglizer train*" trains the model with Decesion Tree by default. "\$ analyzer loglizer train --model ALL" trains all the static models of supported. "\$ analyzer loglizer train --model ALL --inc" trains all partial fit models (aka. incremental training) of supported. "\$ analyzer loglizer validate --src labeled" validates the models using the logs under *data/raw/ftp/labeled/*.
+Console command "*\$ analyzer loglizer*" shows the help info. "*\$ analyzer loglizer show*" displays the supported models. "*\$ analyzer loglizer train*" trains the model with Decesion Tree by default. "*\$ analyzer loglizer train --model ALL*" trains all the static models of supported. "*\$ analyzer loglizer train --model ALL --inc*" trains all partial fit models (aka. incremental training) of supported. "*\$ analyzer loglizer validate --src labeled*" validates the models using the logs under *data/raw/ftp/labeled/*.

 To predict with the just trained model, copy the tested raw log file to *data/cooked/LOG_TYPE/test.txt*. and then run "*\$ analyzer loglab predict*".
 The report for the result is *data/test/LOG_TYPE/results_loglizer.csv*.
 (LOG_TYPE is ftp in our example).